pageboard/pagecut/README.md

   merges contents object by filling nodes matching `block-content` attribute name.
 - coed.refresh(component, dom)
   refresh data collected from a DOM node and synchronize the editor.
+- coed.toBlock(node, withoutContent)
+  returns a block from an editor node (not a DOM node).
+  The `withoutContent` boolean argument prevents it from collecting contents.

 `selection` parameter is a prosemirror's Selection instance.